Emanuele-Tirendi/OS/README.md

 * First you need to change in server/html.c line 185 so it says "append(HTML_NAME, ORIGINAL_NALE, 1, -1);" instead of "append(HTML_NAME, CHESS_NAME, 1, -1);"
 * Further you need to change line 63 in server/id.c so it says "for (int i = 1; i <= 12; i++) {" instead of "for (int i = 1; i <= 38; i++) {"
 * You also need to change line 66 server/id.c so it says "for (int i = 13; i < FILE_LENGTH; i++) {" instead of "for (int i = 39; i < FILE_LENGTH; i++) {"
-To compile the tests you need to run following command: "gcc server/html.c server/html.h server/id.c server/id.h server/IO.c server/IO.h server/test.h server/tests.c shared/constants.c shared/constants.h shared/html.c shared/html.h shared/log.c shared/log.h shared/time.c shared/time.h -o server/test -lcunit"
+To compile the tests you need to be in the OS folder and not in any subfolder and run following command: "gcc server/html.c server/html.h server/id.c server/id.h server/IO.c server/IO.h server/test.h server/tests.c shared/constants.c shared/constants.h shared/html.c shared/html.h shared/log.c shared/log.h shared/time.c shared/time.h -o server/test -lcunit"
 And to run the tests you need to change into the server folder and run the shell command "./test".